sampsyo/cs6120/content/blog/2019-12-18-halide-autoscheduler/index.md

 `realize` function.
 For called functions that are not inlined, the extent is the dimensions of the function that will be stored as intermediate results.
-Because intermediate storage will be reused
+Because storage will be reused depending on the granularity with which intermediate results are stored, the extent of called functions does not necessarily coincide with the total extent over which the function will be computed (e.g., the called function might be computed on a per-scanline basis).

 For example, consider the simple pipeline below that has one producer (`g`) and one consumer (`f`):